LinX64/AircastingCompose/README.md

 # AircastingCompose
-This is the Android Aircasting project with Compose - Maintaining by LinX64.
+This is the Android Aircasting project with Compose - Maintaining by LinX64; Based on [AirCasting](https://github.com/HabitatMap/AircastingAndroid).

 Using MVVM architecture pattern, Material 3, and following libraries and dependencies: